AviatrixSystems/terraform-modules-copilot/copilot_cluster_initialize_aws/README.md

 > 1. After the cluster has been successfully initialized, the following settings need to be configured in the Aviatrix controller.
 This is the reason for the step 4 above.
 > * Enable syslog configuration for main copilot
 > * Enable netflow configuration for main copilot
 > 2. After deployment, the main copilot ports 31283 and 5000 will be open for any IP (0.0.0.0/0).
-It is strongly recommended to remove the 0.0.0.0 entry from the CoPilot security group for these ports and add entries for all of your gateway IP addresses.
+It is strongly recommended removing the 0.0.0.0 entry from the CoPilot security group for these ports and add entries for all of your gateway IP addresses.

 ``` hcl
 // ************